 Ways to help yourself

 - Join a peer support group.
 They bring together people who have had similar experiences to help each other.
-Anxiety UK, No Panic and TOP UK (the OCD and Phobia Charity) all run support groups and other services.
+Anxiety UK, No Panic and TOP UK (the OCD and Phobia Charity) all have support groups and other services

 Speak to your GP if you’re experiencing panic attacks.
 They may examine you to rule out other conditions that could be causing the symptoms.

 Treatment for panic attacks aims to reduce the number of attacks you have and ease your symptoms.
 Your treatment will depend on your symptoms.

 Your GP may offer you self-help resources such as workbooks or online CBT courses.